Calculating Infinity

 About me

-I’m a 50 year old, centrist libertarian (ie. a classic liberal), and have therefore dedicated my life to the fight against tyranny in all it’s forms.
+I’m a 50 year old, centrist libertarian, which means I prioritise individual freedom, and believe in keeping a balance between Left and Right.
+I’m also an amateur psychologist, which means I have dedicated my life to the fight against tyranny in all it’s forms, through scientific analysis and education.
 This includes both traditional and secular religious fanaticism, but especially the still growing totalitarianism of the corporate software industry.
 I recognise open-source computer programming as an essential form of political activism for individual freedom and democracy.

 You can contact me via email: marks@cinfinity.info, cinfinity.info@protonmail.com, and more privately via Telegram: t.me/cinfinityinfo.